mihadiv/rpa-practice-project/README.md

 # 📌 Project Structure

+📌 Project Structure
-1. **Practice Report (PracticeReport_RO.pdf)**
+- **Practice Report (PracticeReport_RO.pdf)**
   - Theoretical aspects of RPA, UiPath, Power BI, SQL, Alteryx
   - Insights gained during my internship at KPMG Romania
-   - Documentation written in Romanian (as required by the university)

-2. **UiPath Project (uipath-project/)**
-   - Automated workflow for extracting DSLR camera data from **eMAG**
+  - Includes the description of a UiPath project for data extraction from **eMAG** (DSLR cameras).

-   - Steps: open browser → search products → extract data (name, rating, price, discount) → filter results → save to Excel
+> ⚠️ Note: The documentation is written in **Romanian**, as required by the university coursework.

 ---